 I always start out my art appreciation classes with some discussions on what is art and the nature of art.
 It gets the students in the mindset that they have to THINK in this art class, and all of the discussions are usually a lot of fun!

-As a part of my Museum Art School curriculum, I have developed a bundle of aesthetics lessons, complete with lesson plans, PowerPoints, ready-to-use editable student activity sheet handouts, artwork questioning strategies, and assessment questions.
+As a part of The Resource Library for Art Teachers, I have developed a bundle of aesthetics lessons, complete with lesson plans, PowerPoints, ready-to-use editable student activity sheet handouts, artwork questioning strategies, and assessment questions.

 What is Aesthetics?